artmg/macUP/terminal.md

 * OMZ will automatically check fortnightly for updates
 	* to upgrade manually for the latest code use `omz update`

+NB: If you use lots of plugins that slow the terminal startup, you can use [10k Instant Prompt](https://github.com/romkatv/powerlevel10k#how-do-i-configure-instant-prompt) to stop the wait.

 ### Shell personalisation